Yeah, okay, we know these games aren't very good, but at least you can derive some entertainment from the unintentional comedy they bring.

 Final Fight Streetwise.
 The graphics were terrible, the "zombie druggie" story-line was unnecessary, you can't play as Cody, Haggar or Guy in single player and except for the increase in bad language the game feels lackluster overall.
 However, the pit fights were great, the overreaching story harkens back to Final Fights of long ago, and the surprise final boss and (relatively) happy ending make it worth playing.

 There's also War Gods.
-Made by the same company that brougt us Mortal Kombat, is another example of being stupid it's awesome.
-Features eight humans, one cyborg and one stone idol fighting each other thanks to a big Ore, which turns to be currently owned by Exxor.
-The graphics are lame, but the gameplay is cool, and features the 3D Button which lets move your character in many ways... oh, and don't forget the characteristic Fatalities!
+Made by the same company that brought us Mortal Kombat, is another example of being stupid it's awesome.
+Features eight humans, one cyborg and one freaking stone idol fighting each other thanks to a big Ore from outer space, which turns to be owned by Exor.
+The character designs are lame and the camera gets irritating sometimes, but the gameplay is cool, and features the 3D Button which lets move your character in many ways... oh, and don't forget the characteristic Fatalities!
 This game got panned by critics, yet is considered an underrated game by its own admission.
 (Mainly because the game is a Tech Demo Game.)

-Blood Storm is basically the epitome of 90's attempted edgyness.
+Blood Storm.
 There's only one character in the entire game who isn't at best a Nineties Anti-Hero, and everyone looks like they walked out of a Rob Liefeld comic (the only thing missing is pouches) with names like Razor and Fallout.
 There's even a secret character named Blood who's a red Palette Swap of another character, with his head replaced by a blood geyser.

 Rumble Roses.
 Says Noble Savage Aigle, "Cowgirl has teats more magnificent than my sheep!"
 Oddly enough, it is a solid game, especially compared to the generally low-quality wrestling games of the time, and it is presented well, but conceptually it's just so mind-bogglingly terrible that it seems much worse than it is.